-As statutory auditor, we have audited the accompanying financial statements of The Global Fund to fight Aids, Tuberculosis and Malaria (the "Global Fund"), which comprise the statement of financial position, statements of activities, cash flows and changes in funds, and notes on pages 54 to 69 for the year then ended.
+As statutory auditor, we have audited the accompanying financial statements of The Global Fund to Fight AIDS.
+Tuberculosis and Malaria (the "Global Fund"), which comprise the statement of financial position, statements of activities, cash flows and changes in funds, and notes for the year then ended.

-The Global Fund's Secretariat responsibility
+The Global Fund's secretariat responsibility

-The Global Fund's Secretariat is responsible for the preparation of the financial statements in accordance with International Financial Reporting Standards, the requirements of Swiss law and the Global Fund's by-faws.
+The Global Fund's secretariat is responsible for the preparation of the financial statements in accordance with International Financial Reporting Standards, the requirements of Swiss law and the Global Fund's by-laws.
 This responsibility includes designing, implementing and maintaining an internal control system relevant to the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-The Global Fund's Secretariat is further responsible for selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.
+The Global Fund's secretariat is further responsible for selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.